melmothx/pettypodcatcher/README.md

 You can limit the rate of the downloading passing `--limit-rate` and a numeric value (optionally followed by "k").
 See the `wget` manpage for details.
 Defaults to 300k.

+The `--verbose` option let you see the output of wget in real time.
+Don't use this for your cronjobs.

 Example: